This topic describes the physical and logical organization of Oracle Cloud Infrastructure resources.

 - For recommendations about how to use fault domains when provisioning application and database servers, see Fault Domains in Best Practices for Your Compute Instance.

-- For more information about using fault domains when provisioning Oracle bare metal and virtual machine DB systems, see Fault Domain Considerations for 2-node Virtual Machine DB Systems and Availability Domain and Fault Domain Considerations for Data Guard.
+- For more information about using fault domains when provisioning Oracle bare metal and virtual machine DB systems, see Fault Domain Considerations for Two-Node Virtual Machine DB Systems and Availability Domain and Fault Domain Considerations for Oracle Data Guard.

 Service Availability Across Regions